ocr655501/RoricalTheme_Blue/README.md

 # Rorical Blue

-简体中文版 Readme 向下滑就可以啦
+**For CN viewers:** 简体中文版 Readme 向下滑就可以啦

 **I did not actually learned php, pls don't scold me too much on my rubbish code.**

-It's a Typecho theme with a bit of cute, which extended more cute here, originally created by [Rorical](https://github.com/Rorical)
+It's a Typecho theme with a bit of cute, which extended more here.

+Theme originally created by [Rorical](https://github.com/Rorical)

-## What I made
+## What I modified

-- Initial support for Typecho version 1.2
+- Fixed code for Typecho version 1.2 support.
-- Change main interface font to a cuter style, embedded in webpage.
+- Changed main interface font to a cuter style, embedded in webpage.
-- IP district for comments following somewhere's network service regulation.
+- IP district display for comments following somewhere's network service regulation.
 - Static site running time without any plugin.
-- Independent blog statistics in about page.
+- Independent blog statistics in *about* page.
 (Independent page template)
-- Whisper independent page.
+- Whisper (personal posts) independent page.
 (Based on comments)

 ## Highlights